Northern Raised VSH Nucleus Colonies (“Nucs”)

 a marked queen and her daughters, pollen, nectar and honey.

 Availability is dependent upon weather and growing conditions for the bees.
 All of our nucs are locally grown so Mother nature plays a big part here.
 We wait until we have sufficient build-up of bees for splitting.
 Our spring nucs need plenty of drones to give the queens the best chance of being as well-mated as possible.
-We estimate that overwintered nucs will begin to be ready for release sometime in late May into early June.
-Our Spring nucs will be available in late June.
+We estimate that overwintered nucs will begin to be ready for release sometime in early May to mid May.
+Our Spring nucs will be available in late May to early June.
+Our spring nucs are made up of late blooming overwintered colonies and splits made with Koehnen Carniolan or Italian queens.
 All nucs are released on a first ordered/first pickup basis.
 As they become ready we will contact you to arrange your pickup appointment.

 We treat for varroa mites, but only when needed.
 We test regularly using the alcohol wash method and treat after determining what our mite levels are in every bee yard.
-Mite treatments are done when required and are usually done in September with Apivar strips.
-This is followed up with a oxcalic acid vapor treatment and a late fall treatment using the oxcalic acid dribble method.
-I do try to squeeze in 1 or 2 oxcalic acid vapor treatments in the winter when the bees are broodless
+Mite treatments are done when required and are usually done in September/October with a oxalic acid vapor treatment.
+I do try to squeeze in 1 or 2 oxalic acid vapor treatments in the winter when the bees are broodless.
+We test for VSH traits via the Harbo Assay and UBO testing and breed from our best performing stock.